NannyML/nannyml/docs/glossary.rst

         You can find more information on the `wikipedia Chi-squared test page`_.
 At NannyML we use the `scipy implementation of the
         Chi-square test of independence of variables in a contingency table`_.

+    Child model
+        Another name for the monitored model.
+It is used when describing solutions for which NannyML trains its own model called :term:`nanny model`.

     Concept Drift
         A change in the underlying pattern (or mapping) between the :term:`Model Inputs` and the :term:`Target` (P(y|X)).